pamat0/Lanius_collurio_positioning_GeopressureR/README.md

 # Lanius collurio GeopressureR

 ## Description
-Migration position estimates from ambient pressure data for red-backed shrikes breeding in Denmark.
+Migration position estimates from ambient pressure data recorded with multisensor data loggers built in Lund for Red-backed Shrikes (Lanius collurio) breeding in Denmark.

 Raw data is provided for the loggers' accelerometer and pressure sensors.